tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 if this server provides an extended configuration in the form of a Web PvD {{configuration}}.
-To do this, the client performs a GET request to the DoH URI, indicating that it accepts a media type of “application/pvd+json” ({{!I-D.ietf-intarea-provisioning-domains}}) and not providing any query value off of the path.
+To do this, the client performs a GET request to the DoH URI, indicating that it accepts a media type of “application/pvd+json” ({{!I-D.ietf-intarea-provisioning-domains}}) and with empty query and fragment components.

 In response, the server will return the JSON content for the PvD, if present.
 The content-type MUST be "application/pvd+json".

-The following exchange shows and example of a client retrieving a Web PvD configuration for a DoH server with the URI Template "https://dnsserver.example.net/dns-query".
+The following exchange shows an example of a client retrieving a Web PvD configuration for a DoH server with the URI Template "https://dnsserver.example.net/dns-query".

-The client can send:
+The client sends:

 ~~~
 :method = GET